DesignInTheBlack/Elevate/README.md

 - **Expressive and Intentional**
-   Styling choices should serve as self-documenting expressions of design intention, ensuring intuitive understanding and long-term maintainability of the codebase.
+   Styling choices should serve as self-documenting expressions of design intention, ensuring intuitive understanding and long-term maintainability.

 - **Consistency and Consideration**
-   The design system is the single source of truth, rigorously upheld through strict typing and compile-time validation to eliminate off-scale values and unauthorized modifications.
+   The design system is the single source of truth, rigorously upheld through build-time validation to eliminate off-scale values and unauthorized modifications.

 - **Extensible and Reliable**
-   Elevate must support growth and adaptation while maintaining simplicity, with styling validated before runtime to guarantee alignment with the design system on every build.
+   Elevate must support growth and adaptation while maintaining simplicity, with styling validated at build-time to guarantee alignment with the design system on every build.

 <br>